-Migrating a UWP-only class library to an Uno Platform class library
+Migrating a WinUI or UWP class library to an Uno Platform class library

 This article describes how to port a class library for UWP to one that supports multiple target platforms using Uno.